 If the proposed investment is very high risk and complexity, you may choose to do a separate IBC before beginning a DBC.

-As you progress through the BCA, keep in mind the 16 investment decision questions that your business case needs to answer.
+As you progress through the BCA, keep in mind the 16 investment questions that your business case needs to answer.
 These are the same questions that will also be used by decision makers to assess the strength of a completed strategic case, programme business case and single-stage business case (or indicative and detailed business case).

 The roles and responsibilities of people involved in the Business Case Approach vary as the business case progresses through different phases.
 The main roles across the whole process are:

-Problem owner – the person who has identified the business problem or opportunity, and who initiates the BCA.
+Problem owner – the person who has identified the problem or opportunity, and who initiates the BCA.

 Investors – are responsible for deciding whether to invest resources to address the problems identified.
 Investors may include the problem owner’s organisation, the NZ Transport Agency and any other co-investors.